 - Application Step-by-Step Guide

-- Request a KS Fee Payment Code
+- Request a KS Fee Payment Code for the CSS Profile online application

-- Quick Reference Chart for CSS/PROFILE Application Questions
+- Quick Reference Chart for CSS Profile Application Questions

 - Who do we require financial information from?
 Determine your Dependency Status.